Barry Cryer explains the show's magic after the sad death of Iain Pattinson, the scriptwriter who provided ‘blue-chip filth’ for the show

 ‘He said to me one day, “Ooh, Bar, you’ve been married for 30 years with four children.
 What a smokescreen!”’

-Then, in 1972, I’m Sorry I Haven’t a Clue, devised by Graeme Garden, started – and never stopped; thanks to silliness.
+Then, in 1972, I’m Sorry I Haven’t a Clue, devised by Graeme Garden, started – and never stopped.
+It's just been voted by the Radio Times the funniest radio comedy of all time, ahead of Hancock's Half Hour and Round the Horne.

 'It’s a silly game show that doesn’t need fully scripting.
 We’re like an old rock band now.
 Grown men being utterly silly.’